 Comment: Again, this seems reasonable and appropriate.
-Again, the devil is in the details, of which there are none.
+But again, the Devil is in the details, of which there are none.
 As such, it is premature to judge whether this will work in practice.
-For example, it is unclear whether "credentials, tokens and/or certificates" would have limitations and controls to reduce the risk of unauthorized "transferred" access.
+For example, it is unclear whether or how “credentials, tokens and/or certificates” would have limitations and controls to reduce the risk of unauthorized "transferred" access.

 Terms of Use for Accessing Non-Public WHOIS data